YahooArchive/Image-Builder/README.md

     def modify(name, root, cfg):
        # DO SOMETHING HERE

-The name that is passed in will be the module name (from configuration) with the root variable being the root directory of the mounted image (useful for chroot) or other file alterations and the cfg variable will be the build configuration dictionary (useful for extracting any module configuration specifics)
+The `name` that is passed in will be the module name (from configuration) with the `root` variable being the root directory of the mounted image (useful for `chroot`) or other file alterations and the `cfg` variable will be the build configuration dictionary (useful for extracting any module configuration specifics)

-Then save this file with a given name, ie xyz.py, and then to get this module to be activated add it to the modules list in the build.yaml with the name xyz and then go ahead and build your image.
-If this module errors out the image will not be successfully built so use this method to stop image building (ie by throwing exceptions)
+Then save this file with a given name, ie ``xyz.py``, and then to get this module to be activated add it to the modules list in the ``build.yaml`` file with the name ``xyz`` and then go ahead and build your image.

+**Note:** If this module errors out (or other modules do the same) the image will not be successfully built so use this method to stop image building (ie by throwing exceptions).

 Using your image
 ----

-To upload this image, take the upload-img tool in anvil and provide it the url of your file, for example given a archive at /homes/harlowja/blah.tar.gz you would upload this via the following command.
+To upload this image, take the `image-upload` tool in [anvil](http://anvil.readthedocs.org/) (or use the glance-client itself, either or) and provide it the url of your file, for example given a archive at `/homes/harlowja/blah.tar.gz` you would upload this via the following command.

-    $ python tools/upload-img.py  -u file://///homes/harlowja/blah.tar.gz
+    $ python tools/img-uploader.py  -i file://///homes/harlowja/blah.tar.gz
+                                    -g $GLANCE_URI -k $KEYSTONE_URI
+                                    -u $YOUR_USER -t $YOUR_TENANT

-Then the upload-img tool will go through the nitty gritty of extracting that image and connecting the pieces together to form a useable image in openstack.
+Using the  `image-upload` tool will go through the *nitty gritty* of extracting that image and connecting the pieces together to form a useable image in openstack.
+You can of course do the same with the [glance-client](https://github.com/openstack/python-glanceclient) (although you will have to know the special invocations to achieve the same effect as the `image-upload` tool performs).

-The image produced should also be easily useable in amazon (if someone ever gets around to trying that).
+**Note:** The image produced should also be easily useable in amazon (if someone ever gets around to trying that...).